Valeriya Golubtsova: As the director of the MPEI

 I saw in her not only a beautiful intelligent woman, a scientist, and a leader, but also a loving mother, for whom the success and happiness of children is the most important thing in life.Academician Alexander Sheindlin stated:

-This woman, to be objective, really did a lot to turn the MPEI into a first-class institution of higher education.The director of the MPEI at the time of Golubtsova's application for the post, Ilya Teltelbaum, stated:
+This woman, to be fair, really did a lot to turn the MPEI into a first-class institution of higher education.The director of the MPEI at the time of Golubtsova's application for the post, Ilya Teltelbaum, stated:

 Director of the MPEI V. A. Golubtsova acted exceptionally bravely and decently.
 After reviewing the documents and the main works of Ilya Markovich and talking with him, in the midst of the "doctors' case" and the fight against "cosmopolitanism", she ordered the head of the MPEI personnel department to take this employee under her personal responsibility.Golubtsova found an opportunity and took care of the life of students.
 From the memoirs of students of this time:Valeria Alekseevna tried to do everything possible to help poor students, and literally dressed the graduate Kalina from head to toe, sending her to the disposal of the Altaienergo department after defending her diploma.
 Professor A. L. Zinovev stated:

 Valeria Alekseevna constantly found opportunities to provide specific targeted assistance to those in particular need of it.
-And always "at first there was a word", a kind word…At the same time, in the memoirs of Raisa Kuznetsova, the wife of the Director of the IIET Ivan Kunetsov, Golubtsova's pronounced antisemitism is clearly noted, in her opinion.
+And always "at first there was a word", a kind word...At the same time, in the memoirs of Raisa Kuznetsova, the wife of the Director of the IIET Ivan Kunetsov, Golubtsova's pronounced antisemitism is clearly noted, in her opinion.

 In 1944, the Council of People's Commissars of the USSR issued a resolution on the development of the Moscow Power Engineering Institute, an all-Union training base for power engineers.
 Valeria Alekseevna took up the implementation of the government's decision with her characteristic energy and perseverance.
 In a short time, she obtained the necessary funds and materials for the construction of the main building of the MPEI — House Number 17.
 The construction battalion, with the active participation of students and employees, built buildings "B", "C", "G", "D" of house number 17, row buildings on the territory of a student hostel, all red brick houses on Energeticheskaya Street.
 Under the conditions of hostilities, such construction was practically impossible, since each builder was counted, but Valeria Alekseevna succeeded.
 It was she who was able to resolve the issue of transferring two buildings to MPEI: a large 8-story building No. 13, built in 1928–1930 according to the project of a team of domestic authors, and house No. 14, where until 1944 the headquarters of the partisan movement in the Great Patriotic War was located.
 Later, house number 14 was completed.